-Tyne & Wear Public Transport Users Group (TWPTUG), formed in November 2010, calls for the full integration of public transport modes such as rail, Metro, bus and ferry with private transport mode such as of walking, cycling and driving.
+Tyne & Wear Public Transport Users Group (TWPTUG), formed in November 2010, calls for the full integration of public transport modes such as rail, Metro, bus and ferry with private transport modes such as of walking, cycling and driving.
 We believe full integration can only be properly achieved if public transport is administered and operated under public ownership.
-TWPTUG is a voluntary group of individuals and representatives from various organisations across Tyne and Wear, as follows:
+TWPTUG is a voluntary group of individuals and representatives from various organisations across Tyne and Wear, as below:

 Inclusion and Disabled